ESSE Conference

 GALA DINNER

 The gala dinner will take place at the Hostal dos Reis Católicos, a building commissioned by the Catholic Monarchs in 1501 as a hospital for pilgrims.
 Dining in its magnificent hall offers a unique experience in what is considered the oldest hotel in Spain.
 More information about the building can be found here.
-Information about the menu will be made available once the registration process is open.

 OPENING COCKTAIL